MrFoxPro/inferno-isomorphic-template/README.md

 npm run dev
 ```
-If you are not Windows user, please change dev script in package.json: remove `set` word
+If you are not Windows user, please change dev script in package.json: remove `set` word.
+Note: debug mode works only for vscode (check out .vscode/launch.json)
 # Q&A:

 Q: Why npm run dev uses **node**, not **ts-node**?